MegaMek/megamek-docker-image/README.md

 # dedicated-megamek-container

-This repo is to aid in setting up and running a dedicate megamek server as a container.
+This repo is to aid in setting up and running a dedicate MegaMek server as a container.
+The Dockerfile is set to automatically download the latest released version.

-Within this folder is an empty `app` folder.
-Place the decompressed archive from
-<https://megamek.org/downloads> inside of it.
-So if downloading MegaMek-0.47.9.tar.gz,
-you would decompress it and copy all files from inside the decompressed folder and place them inside the app folder.
-Afterwards, you just build/tag the image and you're good to go.

-## Build the docker continer to run dedicate server
+## Build the docker container to run dedicate server

 ```bash
 docker build --tag megamek:<version> .